 Courage is fire, and bullying is smoke.

 Having a solid anti-bullying policy in place is a good starting point for every business.
-But how efficiently is that policy being enforced?
+But, how efficiently are you enforcing that policy?
 Also, how much anti-bullying training did your managers and employees receive?

 An effective anti-bullying policy should include:

 Being in a position of authority, managers are often the most effective bullying deterrents in any workplace.
-The behavioural climate of an organisation is largely determined by their awareness of bullying, the steps they take to prevent it and the methods they use to deal with any incidents that crop up.
+An organisation primarily shapes its behavioural environment by being aware of bullying, taking preventive measures, and handling any arising incidents effectively.

-How they react to bullying incidents can affect the entire culture of the organisation.
+How managers react to bullying incidents can affect the entire culture of the organisation.
 Further, they ultimately impact profitability, talent acquisition and retention, brand reputation and employee trust.

 Workplace bullying isn’t a personality problem—it’s a leadership problem.

-Correctly dealing with negative workplace behaviours is one of the most important tasks a manager faces, with implications reaching far beyond the individual events themselves.
+Effectively handling negative behaviours in the workplace is a crucial responsibility for managers, as it impacts much more than just the specific incidents.
 Inaction by management only encourages bullies to see how much further they can push the aggression.

 To prevent bullying, a manager must be proactive in providing and participating in anti-bullying training.
 Management should be observant and emotionally intelligent.
 Above all, they must lead by example.

-It’s the managers, supervisors and department heads who help establish the organisational culture of a business.
+Managers, supervisors, and department heads play a crucial role in shaping the culture of a business.
 If they’re calm, enthusiastic, respectful, collaborative and good listeners, the rest of the workforce will follow suit.

 A manager in a busy workplace can be a bit like being a detective.
 In order to get a feel for the ‘emotional climate’, you must listen and observe.
 You also have to ask the right questions and ‘read between the lines’—especially with bullying.

-Quite often, a bullying target will have a legitimate fear of retaliation that keeps them quiet about their victimisation.
-In which case, circumstantial evidence may be all there is to go on.
+Quite often, a bullying target will have a legitimate fear of backlash that keeps them quiet about their victimisation.
+In such situations, relying on circumstantial evidence might be the only option available.

 Bullying can quickly gain a foothold if your staff don’t feel empowered to address negative behaviours.
 Moreover, there can be many unknown restraints preventing a victim from raising their concerns.

-Managers must closely monitor the overall ‘vibe’ to detect when negativity starts to creep in.
+Managers must closely monitor the overall ‘vibe’ to detect when pessimism starts to creep in.
 It’s not enough to know that something should be done—you must know exactly what to do.

-Bullyology® is passionate about raising awareness on the effects of bullying and helping people break the silence.
-If you would like to book us for a training course or speaking event, please get in touch.
+Bullyology® is passionate about raising awareness of the effects of bullying and helping people break the silence.

 Please share with like-minded colleagues who can benefit from our insights and get social with us.